kedro-org/kedro/docs/source/02_get_started/04_new_project.md

 You can create a new project from a configuration file if you prefer.
 The file must contain:

--   `output_dir` The path in which to create the project directory.
-For example, the path can be `~` for your home directory, or `.` for the current working directory.
+-   `output_dir` The path in which to create the project directory
 -   `project_name`
 -   `repo_name`
 -   `python_package`